Define your objective and your target

 Automate for greater efficiency

-Automation transforms your email campaigns into a commercial machine working 24/7.
-Program triggered sequences based on specific actions: newsletter sign-up, document download, cart abandonment.
+Automation turns your email campaigns into something that works without you having to touch it every day.
+Set up triggered sequences based on specific actions: newsletter sign-up, document download, pricing page visit.

-These automated workflows maintain contact with your prospects without manual intervention.
-A visitor who checks your pricing pages can automatically receive a personalized follow-up email 48 hours later.
-This approach to lead qualification automatically identifies the most engaged prospects.
+These workflows keep you in contact with prospects without manual intervention.
+A visitor who spends time on your pricing page can automatically receive a follow-up email 48 hours later.
+That’s one form of lead qualification running on its own.

 Integrate email into your digital ecosystem